hammaadrizwan/Guardian-AI/README.md

 **Guardian.ai** stands as a scalable, AI-powered surveillance solution built to address modern security challenges in public spaces.
 Though currently a Minimum Viable Product (MVP), its design is extensible for large-scale deployments with better hardware and resources.

-Thank you for your interest in **Project Arkhash**.
+Thank you for your interest in **Guardian AI**.
 Together, let's make public spaces safer. 🛡️
 ### To start backend:

 - cd backend